-With the main air system at normal operating pressure, coat all suspension air line connections and air spring mountings with a solution of soap and water.
+With the main air system at normal operating pressure (95 - 125 psi (655 - 860 kPa)), coat all suspension air line connections and air spring mountings with a solution of soap and water.
 Air leakage will produce soap bubbles.
 Any leak found must be corrected as no air leakage is permissible.